yaydede/Yigit_Aydede/index.md

 This book is collection of my lecture and lab notes.
 It will be online and free.
 I will accept donations for pdf and downloadable versions.
 It is designed for business students in general and economics/statistics students in particular.
 It's also useful for computer science students as they learn statistical backgrounds of self-learning algorithms.
 I've used the chapters of this book in the 3-day [Summer School](https://sites.google.com/view/mlportal/online-events?authuser=0) where most participants were academic economists.
 So it is also beneficial for those who want to "link" machine learning to econometrics as a social scientists or applied economist.

-The latest version of my book has been copyedited and contains additional topics such as, balancing with classification problems, penalized regresssions, time-series forecasting with machine learning, recursive neural network applications, LSTM, feature engineering, random forest with time-series data.
+The latest version of my book has been copyedited and contains additional topics such as, **rebalancing data in classification problems, penalized regresssions, time-series forecasting with machine learning, recursive neural network applications, LSTM, feature engineering, random forest with time-series data**.
 As you can expect, the book is growing in its content every other month.

 I am realy hoping that the book will be available before December 2020.
 If you need sections from my book, please let me know.